 Luckily, HIV testing is pretty easy and painless.
-And if you DO have HIV, it’s best to find out right away so you can take medication to help you stay healthy and lower your chances of spreading HIV to others.
+And if you DO have HIV, it’s best to find out right away so you can take medicines to help you stay healthy and lower or completely eliminate your chances of spreading HIV to others.

-There’s no cure for HIV, but there are medications that can help you stay healthy and lower the chances of spreading HIV to others.
-If you’re at risk for HIV, there are medications you can take to help protect you.
+There’s no cure for HIV, but there are medicines that can help you stay healthy and lower or eliminate the chances of spreading HIV to others.
+There are also medicines you can take to help keep you from getting HIV.

-At Planned Parenthood, we have services to help prevent HIV, treat HIV, and support HIV positive individuals and their partners.
+At Planned Parenthood, we have services to help prevent HIV and support people who are HIV positive and their partners.